 Here are a few tips for determining how old a baby rabbit is:

-Of course, this is only a general estimate, as this may vary between rabbit breeds.
+Of course, this is only a general estimate, as it may vary by rabbit breed.
 If you are unsure, it is best to take your bunny to a vet specializing in small animals.
 They will be able to give you a more accurate estimate by looking at its eyes and fur.

 Free Printable Rabbit Life Cycle Diagram and Worksheets